kasenetz/hbcd-docs/docs/measures/index.md

 In this section we provide a brief overview of each data measure provided in the data release, including, where applicable, details of implementation and data collection, scoring procedures, quality control procedures, known issues, and references.
 For measures that include surveys, all surveys were translated to Spanish for HBCD by [BURG Translations](https://burgtranslations.com/our-services/) as part of inclusion and equity efforts driven by the HBCD Spanish Language and Culture Committee (SLCC) [Anunziata et al. 2024](https://doi.org/10.1016/j.dcn.2024.101477).
 ![](../images/timeline-img.png)

 The current release data from Visits 1, 2, and 3.
 These data release notes only include documentation for measures included in the release.
 Below is a full summary of all of the measures included in the data release.
 For a preview of additional measures to be included in the interim Release 1.1, see [Pending & Upcoming Updates](../changelog/pending.md).
-Please visit the Workgroup pages for details and the [HBCD Study page](https://hbcdstudy.org/study-protocols/) for full study protocols.
+Please visit the Workgroup pages linked in the tables below and in the table of contents for details and the [HBCD Study page](https://hbcdstudy.org/study-protocols/) for full study protocols.

-### HBCD Workgroups & Data Measures
+### Non-Imaging Data Measures
 <table style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 14px;">
-<tfoot><tr><td colspan="4"><small><b>**</b></small> Construct and Table Name are collapsed for EEG and MRI measures to list Table Names only</td></tr></tfoot>
   <thead>
     <tr>
       <th style="width: 40%; border: 1px solid #ddd; padding: 6px; text-align: center; font-size: 16px;">Name of Instrument</th>
       <th style="width: 15%; border: 1px solid #ddd; padding: 6px; text-align: center; font-size: 16px;">Acronym</th>
-      <th style="width: 30%; border: 1px solid #ddd; padding: 6px; text-align: center; font-size: 16px;">Construct**</th>
+      <th style="width: 30%; border: 1px solid #ddd; padding: 6px; text-align: center; font-size: 16px;">Construct</th>
       <th style="width: 15%; border: 1px solid #ddd; padding: 6px; text-align: center; font-size: 16px;">Table Name</th>
     </tr>
   </thead>